 - 3 ¼ cups water

-- fruits or vegetables and toppings see above
+- toppings: flavoring, fruits or veg see above

 - Put the water and oats into a pot with the water and bring to boil together.
 Let simmer for 1-5 minutes.

 - While the oats are heating up, you can throw in some fruits, dry or fresh, cinnamon etc, as discussed above.
 If you are making savory oats prep toppings and cut vegetables for the veggie plate.